-Article 41 Experimentation article
+Experimentation article

 The Dean is entitled to implement pilot projects in order to investigate possibilities to improve education.
-It will thus be allowed to deviate from the articles as described in Article 40 paragraph 1, 2 and 4 (Amendments) of this regulation.
+It will thus be allowed to deviate from the articles as described in article 42 paragraph 1, 2 and 4 of this regulation.
 Every pilot project will be evaluated and findings will be presented to the Faculty Council.

-Article 42 Deviation from the regulation for unforeseen circumstances
+Article 44 Deviation from the arrangements for unforeseen circumstances